 Numerous reports have surfaced indicating that pressure cooker devices similar to the Instant Pot have exploded after their lids were opened, resulting in severe burn and scald injuries.
 Our lawyers are investigating whether this problem is being caused by a product defect and, if so, whether consumers can file a lawsuit.

 What is the Instant Pot?

-Instant Pot is a cooking device that, according to the manufacturer, “does the job of a slow cooker, electric pressure cooker, rice cooker, steamer, yogurt maker, sauté/browning pan, and warming pot.”
+Instant Pot (also known as "InstaPot") is a cooking device that, according to the manufacturer, “does the job of a slow cooker, electric pressure cooker, rice cooker, steamer, yogurt maker, sauté/browning pan, and warming pot.”
 There are multiple versions of the Instant Pot available, ranging in price from about $90 to $200.

 The U.S. Consumer Products Safety Commission (CPSC) has received dozens of reports of the following types of injuries associated with explosions caused by pressure cookers similar to Instant Pot:

 - Severe thermal burns to the arms, legs, face, and other parts of the body

 - Scars and disfigurement